eliasrez/sentiment-analysis-summary/README.md

 # To use glove embeddings (for better sentiment analysis)
 Pick a size depending on tradeoff between accuracy and speed (e.g., glove.6B.100d.txt).

+Note: This is for learning purpose and goal is to learn how to train and evaluate a model.
+Instead of training a model from scratch, I can use a pre-trained, state-of-the-art model designed specifically for this task.
+Models from the Hugging Face library like BERT, RoBERTa, or DistilBERT are already trained on massive amounts of text and are highly effective for sentiment analysis.

 wget http://nlp.stanford.edu/data/glove.6B.zip
 unzip glove.6B.zip